Leading Health and Safety on Britain's Railway

 This performance is commendable.
-We have accomplished it at the same time as record numbers of passengers and freight customers are using the rail system, and an increasing number of major investment programmes are being implemented.
+We have accomplished it at the same time as record numbers of passengers and freight customers are using the rail system, and major investment programmes are being implemented.

 However the rate of safety improvement has slowed over the past few years.
 We know there are increasing challenges ahead.
 Growth in passenger numbers and freight volumes are expected to continue, and there are increasing expectations to demonstrate value for money.
 At the same time, our awareness of the importance of managing the health and wellbeing of all rail colleagues is growing.